How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Get tickets for any NBA game this season at Ticketmaster!

-The Jazz look to pull off a road win at the Lakers on Tuesday at 10:00 PM ET.
+The Raptors look to pull off a road win at the Nets on Tuesday at 7:30 PM ET.

 How to Watch